gorbeia/testapp001-app/docs/features/IMPLEMENTATION_STATUS.md

 ## Notes for Future Work

-- Back-end API & database models need to be implemented for all domains: users, reservations, consumptions, credits, announcements, chat, products, society, SEPA.
+- Back-end API & database models still needed for credits/SEPA, announcements, chat, and society configuration; existing domains (auth, users, reservations, consumptions, products) should continue to be hardened and expanded.
-- Once real endpoints and tables exist, this file should be updated story by story from 🟡/❌ towards ✅.
+- Once additional endpoints and tables exist, update each story here from 🟡/❌ toward ✅.
 - Keeping this file in sync with `docs/features/*.md` will provide a clear roadmap and progress tracker.